 Juveniles are brown-buff and heavily streaked.

-The tail is deeply forked and the bill and legs are flesh-brown.
+The tail is deeply forked and the bill and legs are pale brown.

 Voice